prasunanand/gsoc_blog/blog2.md

  **Cholesky solve throws "singular matrix exception"**

-When LMM does optimisation line [5] it calls NelderMead.minimize that uses deviation and autoboxing leads to 0 as element output.
+When LMM does optimisation line [5] it calls NelderMead.minimize that uses deviation; and autoboxing leads to 0 as element output.
 Therefore a diagonal matrix gets reduced to a singular matrix and Cholesky solve throws "singular matrix" error [6].
 ```ruby
 ...
 model_fit = LMM.new(x: x, y: y, zt: z.transpose,